nicolassimoncini/TFEHelper/src/Backend/README.md

 ### The "PublicationsCollector" plugin type

-This plugin type expands the capacity of TFEHelper.Backend by allowing developers to add new data sources for collecting academic articles.
+This plugin type (which implements `IPublicationsCollector` interface) expands the capacity of TFEHelper.Backend by allowing developers to add new data sources for collecting academic articles.<br>
 Any plugin added to the TFEHelper.Backend.Plugins ecosystem is automatically enabled via TFEHelper.Backend.API to be executed by just identify its id by:

 1. Get plugin information from TFEHelper.Backend.API `/api/Plugins` endpoint.<br>
 This will return a data structure as follows: